railsmachine/rump/README.md

 ------

-1. Puppet's fileserver (`source => "puppet:///..."` on File resources) doesn't appear to work.
-For now, all files need to be templates.
+1. Puppet's fileserver (`source => "puppet:///..."` on File resources) doesn't behave as expected on Puppet < 2.6.
+If you are using Puppet < 2.6, all files need to be templates.

 2. Manifests need to be in modules so Puppet can pick them up correctly.